By using this site, you agree to the Privacy Policy and Terms of Use.

 Introduction

-For decades, buying a laptop was a relatively straightforward process: you chose between an Intel or an AMD processor, selected your RAM, and checked out.
-Both of these giants ran on the exact same underlying foundation known as x86 architecture.
+Buying a laptop before the late 2000s was relatively easy – you chose between an Intel or an AMD processor and went home.
+Both of these giants used the same technology basis – x86 architecture.

 Contents